 Your licence will be issued by the same EASA Member State which issues your Class One EASA Medical Certificate.
 In contrast, you may do your ground and flight training and tests in a combination of EASA Member States.
 There are some differences between ICAO States’ medical requirements, so it makes sense to start with a Class One medical before committing time and money to your training.
+If you are converting your ICAO licence to a UK CAA licence you will need to gain a UK CAA class one medical and do your training with a school, like BGS, that holds UK approvals to deliver the training.
+Please refer to our Brexit page for further information about the implications of the UK no longer an EASA member state.

 ATPL Conversions (Aircraft & Helicopter)